 LING 503 Phonetics and Phonemics.
 (3 Hours) Prerequisite: LING 501.
 A study of the production and discrimination of speech sounds.
 Emphasis on production, application, and discrimination of phonological differences and variations.
-Topics include phonetic change, phonological rules, and pronunciation standards types of meaning, transfer functions of speech, and systems of semantic principles.
-(Restricted Elective)
+Topics include phonetic change, phonological rules, and pronunciation standards.